Pedelec: Motor control

-In addition, the speed of the vehicle are measured on the wheel, in particular, for example, to drive the motor from 25 km/h off.
+In addition, the speed of the vehicle is measured at the wheel, in particular to reduce or cut the motor power at the legally specified speeds.

-The measurement can be further processed mechanically or electronically and is used to control the motor on and off or to regulate a control function based on continuously.
+The measurement can be further processed mechanically or electronically and is used to control the motor on and off or to regulate a control function.
+The power supplied is also dependent on the chosen level of support, usually in several so-called support levels from zero to maximum.
+Some models allow manual switching from torque to speed control.